 - The subconscious mind is part of the self-defense mechanism of the mind.
 One of Its functions is to store unresolved traumatic events that may prevent us from functioning correctly.

 - People often have a natural fear of penetrating techniques into the subconscious mind.
 But they are critical to healing from chronic diseases and addictions.

-Why does a load of traumatic memories sometimes erupt from the subconscious mind in the form of illnesses or addictions?
+Why do traumatic memories sometimes erupt from the subconscious mind through illnesses or addictions?